- Overview

 Overview

-If you integrate your Agency platform or a third-party platform with Indeed, your clients or the clients of that third-party platform can enable Easily Apply on their job posts and send applicant information to the correct platform.
-Indeed Apply improves the job seeker experience and helps your clients hire faster.
+If you integrate your agency platform or a third-party platform with Indeed, your clients can enable Easily Apply on their job posts and send applicant information to the correct platform.
+Indeed Apply improves the job seeker experience and can help clients hire faster.

-Before you integrate your Agency platform or a third-party platform with Indeed Apply, you must have an Indeed Partner Developer Agreement with Indeed.
+Before you start the integration, your company must have an Indeed Partner Developer Agreement with Indeed.

 Requirements

 - A signed Developer Agreement between your company and Indeed.
-All integration builds must go through our formal integration request channel on Become an Indeed partner.
+All integrations must go through the formal request process on Become an Indeed partner.

-- A software developer who knows your systems and HTTP, XML, and JSON.
+- A developer who understands your systems and HTTP, XML, and JSON.

-- A way, such as FTP access, to publish and refresh the XML feed that you build.
+- A way to publish and refresh the XML feed, such as FTP.

-- A way to publish screener questions for Job Listings from your system to an HTTPS URL.
+- A way to publish screener questions for Job Listings to an HTTPS URL.

 - An Indeed Apply API token.
 See Generate an API token.